codeup-germain/capstone/README.md

 ![GitHub last commit](https://img.shields.io/badge/last%20commit-Oct%202021-green)

 <!-- Describe your project in brief -->
-Link to where we built the original dataset from: (https://developer.riotgames.com/)
+Link to where we acquired the original dataset from: (https://developer.riotgames.com/)